Is parking included?

 What meals are included?

-Weeknight dinners are included in the cost.
-Students dine together five nights of the week at Umago, one of Brunswick Street's well established restaurants.
-In addition, a number of other meals are included throughout the year including formal dinners, casual weekend barbeques, special nights out, and picnics.
-These are all included in your fees.
+Weeknight dinners are included in your fees.
+Students dine together at Umago, one of Brunswick Street's well-established restaurants.
+In addition, we include a range of other meals including formal dinners, casual weekend barbeques, special nights out, and picnics.

 Frequently Asked Questions About Student Houses